Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

 \subsubsection{NIR Hubble diagram}

-The model defined by Eqs.~\ref{eq:b_std}-\ref{eq:intscat} was also used to analyze the NIR $J$ and $H$ peak magnitudes of the SNe with $z\geq0.008$.
-The data was considered consisting of five SN samples: the new SN observations presented in this paper, the \citetalias{2012MNRAS.425.1007B} sample, and the published SN sample, which is split into three sub-samples - GOLD, SILVER and BRONZE.
-Two of the SNe from our new sample, SN~2008bz and SNF20080512-008, were observed in the NIR at stretch-corrected phase $\sim+13$ days.
+The model defined by Eqs.~\ref{eq:b_std}-\ref{eq:huberr1} was used to analyze the NIR $J$ and $H$ peak magnitudes of the SNe with $z\geq0.008$.
+The data was considered consisting of five SN samples: the new SN observations presented in this paper, the \citetalias{2012MNRAS.425.1007B} sample, and the published SN sample, which is split into three subsamples - GOLD, SILVER and BRONZE.
+Two SNe from our sample, SN~2008bz and SNF20080512-008, were observed in the NIR at stretch-corrected phase $\sim+13$ days.
 This is beyond the range where our fitting method could be used and these two SNe were excluded from the analysis.
 Further, two SNe from the CSP sample, SNe~2005ku and 2007hx, were found to be significantly brighter than the best-fit Hubble line in $H$ band.
-We contacted CSP and they confirmed that most of $H$ band photometry of these two SNe were unreliable (C.Contreras, private communication).
+CSP (C.Contreras, private communication) confirmed that most of the $H$ band photometry of these two SNe was unreliable.
 Only one $H$ observation of SN~2005ku was deemed good and the updated photometry was even brighter than the published one.
 For this reason SNe~2005ku and 2007hx were also excluded.
 The results of the analysis are shown in Table~\ref{t:fitpars}.
-In addition to the fitted values and uncertainties of $a_X$, $R_X$ and the absolute magnitudes of the different samples, we also give the weighted rms of the whole sample and the five sub-samples, as well as the systematic luminosity scatter that makes $\chi^2/dof=1$ for each of the sub-samples.